top of page

 Increased Self-Awareness

-For instance, a study by the International Coach Federation found that 61% of those who underwent coaching reported a significant improvement in self-awareness.
-This enhanced awareness helps leaders make better decisions, communicate more effectively, and foster a collaborative environment.
+A study by the International Coach Federation found that 61% of those who underwent coaching reported a significant improvement in self-awareness.
+This enhanced awareness helps leaders make better decisions, communicate effectively, and foster a collaborative environment.

 Enhanced Decision-Making Skills